-Professor of History; Coordinator of the History Program
+Professor of History; Director of Educational Travel; Coordinator of History Program

 - Ph.D., Indiana University

 - B.A., The American University

 “With the new millennium, I came to Coker sensing that I had the opportunity to help build something special: a college where we could watch ‘the lights come on’ in a student’s mind.
 I have not been disappointed.
 This is especially true of my experiences in overseas study.
 Many of my study abroad alumni are still traveling and seeing more than ever the importance of travel as a crucial component of the liberal arts and essential in the preparation of the student for citizenship.”

 Modern Russia, Modern Germany